jasongwartz/kube-deploy/README.md

     - The `development` cluster lives on its own, and has a Namespace called `development`
     - The `staging` environment is part of the `production` Kubernetes cluster (but lives in a Namespace called `staging`)
     - Only `Deployment` types are supported currently (not `StatefulSet`, `DaemonSet`, `Jobs`, etc)

+## Configuration

+`kube-deploy` depends on a `deploy.yaml` file in the root directory of your project.
+The rough structure of this `deploy.yaml` file is:

+    dockerRepository:
+        developmentRepositoryName:  ""
+        productionRepositoryName: ""
+        registryRoot: ""
+    application:
+        name: ""
+        version: ""
+        packageJSON: bool (uses a 'package.json' file to override name and version)
+        kubernetesTemplate: (see below for details)
+            branchVariables: { branchName: [] }
+            globalVariables: []
+    tests:
+        - name: ""
+          type: ""
+          dockerArgs: ""
+          dockerCommand: ""
+          commands: []

+Most of the details of this configuration is explained elsewhere in this README.

 ## Docker Naming Conventions